-Kathy Griffin draws ire over gruesome anti-Trump photo shoot
+Kathy Griffin: 'I beg for your forgiveness' for gruesome anti-Trump photo shoot

+She said she is asking celebrity photographer Tyler Shields to take down the photo.

+"I beg for your forgiveness.
+I went too far," she said.
+"I made a mistake and I was wrong."

-On Tuesday, celebrity photographer Tyler Shields, known for his provocative images, released photos he did with Griffin that immediately came under fire from people on Twitter, including the president's son, Donald Trump Jr, who called the imagery "disgusting but not surprising."
+On Tuesday, Shields, who is known for his provocative images, released photos he did with Griffin that immediately came under fire from people on Twitter.

+The president's son, Donald Trump Jr, called the imagery "disgusting but not surprising."

+Chelsea Clinton, daughter of Trump's one-time campaign rival Hillary Clinton, called the photo "vile and wrong."

 Griffin was accused of encouraging violence against the President.

 "OBVIOUSLY, I do not condone ANY violence by my fans or others to anyone, ever!"
-Griffin wrote on Twitter.
+Griffin initially wrote on Twitter.
 "I'm merely mocking the Mocker in Chief."

 Questions were also raised about whether the photos would affect Griffin's relationship with CNN.
 The comedian is the longtime co-host of the network's annual New Year's Eve coverage.